 This roof top apartment boasts a large outdoor terrace, previously a little dated in style.
 We were enlisted to design a new roof garden terrace to complement the owners' impressive new extension.
 Porcelain tiled flooring is used both inside and out to blend the two spaces and light weight bespoke planters were commissioned for the new drought tolerant planting.

-Architects working on this Hampstead Garden Suburb property brought us in to redesign this large established garden.
+Architects working on this small family garden in Hampstead Garden Suburb property brought us in to redesign this established garden.
 We created a new terrace to complement the extension to the property and reshaped lawns and borders to open the garden up.
-Our planting scheme utilises many of the mature existing shrubs and is designed to give year round interest and colour.
+Our garden design planting scheme utilises many of the mature existing shrubs and is designed to give year round interest and colour.

-Our clients in Golders Green were remodeling their north west London home and took this opportunity to completely redesign their back garden.
-The new diagonal layout, arranged over two levels, creates interest and a feeling of increased space within the garden.
-The black basalt paving gives a contemporary edge, which complements the minimalistic, low maintenance planting scheme.
+Our clients were remodelling their north west London home and took this opportunity to completely redesign their back garden.
+The new diagonal layout, arranged over two levels, creates interest and a feeling of increased space.
+Black basalt paving gives a contemporary edge, complementing the minimalistic, low maintenance planting scheme.

 Our clients wanted to redesign their garden to create a safe, interesting place for their young children, combined with a relaxing space for the adults.
 Making use of the existing ground levels, we designed a raised area at the back of the garden, home to an outdoor blackboard, sandpit and log stepping stones.
 The deck, carefully sited in the sunniest spot in the garden, gives mum and dad a relaxing seating area.

 Our Hampstead clients brought us in to add life to their previously dark and uninspiring basement garden.
 Design using bold colour brings warmth to the space, whilst the metalwork panels add interest and reflect additional light.
 The new scheme is completed with shade loving plants, whose evergreen foliage will give year round structure.
-If I add more text does this make it sit in line.
-I think I still need to add more text.
+Now the once stark and unloved basement courtyard garden is warm and inviting.